ajh/ajh.github.io/_drafts/vim_cheat_sheet_part_three.md

 <leader>[a-zA-Z] and map which plugin owns each letter.
 I think I'm
 going to have to move to a two letter keybinding system.

+# Redir

+Besides its use when vimscripting, this is mostly useful for capturing the output of commands that echo a bunch of stuff like `:map`.

+This'll write all the configure maps to a file:

+{% highlight vim %}
+:redir > maps.txt
+:map
+:redir END
+{% endhighlight %}

 # Lists and how I interact with them

 Opening files: